How can you help?

 If homeless assistance for vets is lacking in your community, seek the help of other people you know who would like to get involved in helping homeless veterans.
 You can then form your own coalition.

 If you are not able to volunteer at this time, you can still donate to community programs in your area that help homeless vets.
-Americans for Independent Living is always accepting donations of furniture, clothing and household goods.
-Call the office at 319-243-9932 for drop off or pick up information.
+Americans for Independent Living accepts donations of furniture, clothing, and household goods.
+Call the office at 319-232-2552 for drop-off or pick-up information.
 You can also call the National Coalition for Homeless Veterans at 1-800-VET-HELP.

-An important part in preventing homelessness among veterans is through employment, according to the United States Interagency Council on Homelessness.
+An important part in preventing homelessness among veterans is through employment.
 If you’re a business owner, you can focus on hiring veterans, if possible.
 People can encourage their employers or businesses in the area to provide sustainable employment for veterans to avoid homelessness in your community.
 Workforce training and guidance for job seekers is another needed service.
-If your business is interested in offering job training or mentoring, please contact Americans for Independent living at 319-234-9932. *

 Americans for Independent Living Volunteer Form